Cloud Translation is available to anyone wishing to perform integration between Google Translate and their own site or application.

-The purpose of the Google Cloud Translation API is to help make content accessible to users in their own language.
-Accordingly, there are certain attribution and linking requirements.
-The following basic principles govern your use of the Google Cloud Translation API:
+The purpose of Cloud Translation is to help make content accessible to users in their own language.
+Therefore, there are certain attribution and linking requirements.
+The following basic principles govern your use of the Cloud Translation API:

-- Adherence to these guidelines is required prior to use of the Google Cloud Translation API from your website or application.
+- Adherence to these guidelines is required before using the Cloud Translation API from your website or application.

 - Whenever you display translation results from Google Translate directly to users, you must make it clear to users that they are viewing automatic translations from Google Translate using the appropriate text or brand elements.